Boredom And Depression: Is There A Correlation With Mental Health?

 If you’re experiencing boredom and/or symptoms of depression, you can speak with a licensed therapist about what you’re feeling.
 A licensed therapist may help you reframe your perspective and successfully navigate feelings of boredom.

-However, if you’re feeling bored or having depressing thoughts, reaching out for help may seem like more trouble than it is worth.
+However, if you’re experiencing boredom or depression, reaching out for help may seem like more trouble than it is worth.
 You may feel fatigued or lack the motivation to go out to in-person therapy appointments.
 If this is the case, online therapy may offer a feasible alternative.
-With internet-based counseling, you can participate in therapy via audio or video chat.
+You can access online therapy via audio or video chat.
 You may also find that appointments can be more flexible with an online therapy platform.
-For example, BetterHelp has a network of more than 25,000 licensed therapists, so you might be able to find someone who has time slots available at night for individuals experiencing sleep disturbances.

 The effectiveness of online therapy has been confirmed by numerous scholarly studies.
 One meta-analysis from 2022 found that internet-based cognitive behavioral therapy (CBT) can reduce depression.
 Similar results have been observed for individuals with symptoms of anxiety.